GluuFederation/docs-gg-prod/docs/source/admin-guide/services-routes-config.md

 # Services and Routes Configurations

-This sections describe you how to configure your upstream app into Gluu Gateway.
-GG has Kong and it is the proxy and it has very simple flow as below.
+This section describes how to configure an upstream app with Gluu Gateway.
+GG uses Kong as its proxy with a very simple flow, described below.
 You just need to add your upstream application in kong.

 [![info](../img/how-kong-proxy-works.png)](../img/how-kong-proxy-works.png)

-## Step-1 : Create a new Service
+## Create a new Service

-First step is to add your Upstream Application in Kong.
-Kong provides the service entity which represent the `Upstream Application`.
-You just need to add your Upstream Application URL.
+First, add the Upstream Application in Kong.
+In Kong, the Service entity represents the `Upstream Application`.
+Just add the Upstream Application's URL.

 - Open the `Services` section, left side in the navigation menu.